Mechanical Evaporation Solutions

 SMI offers the 420F Evaporator (shown below) which comes with a submersible pump suspended under the unit and is operated from a control panel on shore.

-The large model evaporators (420 series or Super PoleCat Evaporators) require a water supply of 7 bar (100 psi) at 265 lpm (70 gpm).
-SMI offers pump stations for the land base units.
+SMI evaporators are offered with or without pumping.
 Our equipment has been designed for industrial durability in harsh conditions and as self contained, ready to install units.
 We use stainless steel construction to minimize corrosion.
 We offer both self priming and self feeding pump stations (see examples in pictures below).
 Self feeding pumps are a better fit with fully automatic systems since drainage is complete when the system is shut down.
+SMI can also provide central pumping for larger projects.

 An automation system will shut down and start up the evaporator and pump based on different weather conditions (wind speed and direction, rainfall, humidity levels, temperature).
 An automation system is highly desirable if the water being treated is corrosive or contains chemicals detrimental to the environment or people.
 The automation system ensures that water droplet drift is controlled so that droplets are deposited in a planned containment area without depending upon human operators needing to respond to changing weather conditions.